reinaldoca/xmr-stak/README.md

 ## Default Developer Donation

-By default, the miner will donate 0% of the hashpower until more optimizations are done.
+By default, the miner will donate 1%, only for Monero.

 If you want to donate directly to support further development, here is my wallet